 Note: The gain does not include brokerage and other fees.

 Scanning Based Spreads: recognizes risk offsets among Combined Commodities by scanning them together.

 Intra-Commodity (Calendar) Spreads: an Intra-Commodity Spread Charge can be set in SPAN to evaluate the basis risk between contract periods with different expirations within the same product..
 Since futures prices do not correlate exactly across contract months, a gain in one month may not exactly offset losses in another month.

 Inter-Commodity Spreads: to recognize the risk reducing aspects of portfolios containing off-setting positions in highly correlated instruments.

-Our Spread Calculation Example page provides instructions and examples to calculate scanning based spreads, inter-commodity spread calculations and intra-commodity spread calculations.
+For examples to calculate scanning based spreads, inter-commodity spread calculations and intra-commodity spread calculations:

 Eroding margins are margins that decrease in value over time.
 Many products have eroding margins because the margins are based on the average price for the month and thereby, they present less risk than regular margins.
 Currently, eroding margins are calculated with the formula: price scan *(calendar days remaining/total calendar days in the month) so as the month goes on, the eroding margin decreases in value.
 The following table provides an example of linear erosion:

 Margin: $5,000 on the first day of the month.
 By the settlement date, it has decreased to $217.